IEEE-McGill-Student-Branch/IEEE-McGill/DesignNotes.md

 ### Styling
 - Please install TailwindCSS IntelliSense extension for VSCode and disable GitHub Copilot (or any AI co-pilot) while using it.
 It gives you the TailwindCSS classes as you type, which is very helpful.
 - Each element uses `@apply` to apply TailwindCSS  classes.
 I avoid adding classes or style tag to the element itself because it's not as clean and easy to read.
+- The project moved to Flowbite-Svelte for styling thanks to its large component library and ease of use.

 #### Nesting Syntax
 - One of my favorite feature of SCSS is nesting syntax.
 In TailwindCSS, here is what you have to do: